SergeyDev-app/SergeyDev-app/index.md

 ### Support or Contact

-If you have any questions about my applications, then write to me at serhydev@yahoo.com.
+If you have any questions about my apps, then write to me at serhydev@yahoo.com.